harshbg/US-Consumer-Time-Spend-Analysis/README.md

 ## General info

-The data-set consists of employment related data for a period of 8 years, from 2005-2012.
+The data-set consists of employment-related data for a period of 8 years, from 2005-2012.
 The data has been used to answer 8 set of questions for the competition.
-A model to predict the employment status of and individual based on input data has also been developed.
+A model to predict the employment status of an individual based on input data has also been developed.

 ## Screenshots
 ![Project Roadmap](./img/Picture1.jpg)